Understanding Gaussians

 It’s worth thinking briefly about what the covariance matrix looks like for the three special categories of Gaussian that we discussed earlier: spherical, diagonal and degenerate.

-For the spherical Gaussian and the diagonal remember that $\bc{\A}$ is a diagonal matrix.
-This means that the covariance matrix $\bc{\A}^T\bc{\A}$ is equal to $\bc{\A}\bc{\A}$, since the $\bc{\A}$ is symmetric, so $\bc{\A}^T = \bc{\A}$.
-The product of two diagonal matrices is very simple: it is another diagonal matrix, with at ach point along the diagonal, the prodcut of the corresponding elements of the two matrices.
-That is, for diagonal matrices, the matrix product coincides with the element-wise product.
+For the spherical and the diagonal Gaussian, remember that $\bc{\A}$ is a diagonal matrix.
+This means that the covariance matrix $\bc{\A}\bc{\A}^T$ is equal to $\bc{\A}\bc{\A}$, since $\bc{\A}$ is symmetric, so $\bc{\A}^T = \bc{\A}$.
+The product of two diagonal matrices is very simple: it is another diagonal matrix, with at each point along the diagonal, the product of the corresponding elements of the two matrices.

 The result is that for a spherical Gaussian with standard deviation $\bc{\sigma}$, while $\bc{\A}$ is a diagonal matrix with $\bc{\sigma}$ along the diagonal, the covariance matrix is a diagonal matrix with $\bc{\sigma}^2$ along the diagonal.
 This is of course, the variance.

-Likewise for the diagonal Gaussian, we have the standard deviations along the diagonal of $\bc{\A}$, and their squares, the variances, along the diagonal of the covariance $\bc{\A}^T\bc{\A}$.
+Likewise for the diagonal Gaussian, we have the standard deviations along the diagonal of $\bc{\A}$, and their squares, the variances, along the diagonal of the covariance $\bc{\A}\bc{\A}^T$.

 In both cases, the covariances (the off-diagonal elements of $\bc{\A}^T\bc{\A}$) are zero.
 This shows that there is no correlation between the axes: if our Gaussian is diagonal, we cannot predict the value of one dimension from one of the other dimensions.

-We can get some insight into wthe consequences by looking at the singular value decomposition (SVD) of $\bc{\A}$.
+We can get some insight into the consequences by looking at the singular value decomposition (SVD) of $\bc{\A}$.

 To see the effect on the covariance matrix, we can fill in the SVD.
 You may have seen this before: filling in the SVD of $\bc{\A}$ in the Gram matrix, and simplifying, gives us the eigendecomposition of the Gram matrix.